bartweber/one-wire-ds2482/README.md

 - [ ] Write tests for `OneWireDS2482`
 - [ ] Publish the crate
 - [ ] Add documentation
-- [ ] Add working examples for popular devices like the DS18B20
+- [x] Add working examples for popular devices like the DS18B20
+- [ ] Update `cortex-m` dev dependency as soon as it is compatible with `embedded-hal:1.0`
+- [ ] Add github actions for CI